Fountain City oddities

 There's a self-portrait in concrete, but it's a poor substitute for the real Rusch, who often played his fiddle for visitors.

-"I met Herman Rusch when he was almost 100," says Leo Smith, a renowned carver who works in Fountain City.
+"I met Herman Rusch when he was almost 100," said Leo Smith, a renowned carver.
 "He was a little bitty guy who was always smiling, and when he played the fiddle, he exuded joy."

 Smith and his wife, Marilyn, lived in Fountain City for more than 30 years, and they, too, are folk artists.
 Collectors will recognize them as the creators of colorfully detailed Santas, which, like Rusch's works, convey an infectious mirth; reproductions are sold in Winona at the Minnesota Marine Art Museum.

 But they make many other pieces, too, often incorporating what they see around them — water lotuses from the sloughs, fish, even neighbors and figures from local Indian mythology.

 "There's a lot of magic here, a lot of wonderful totems — eagles, wild turkeys, deer up in the hills, lots of fishing — and they're an inspiration every day," Leo Smith said.